gypsydave5/cv/README.md

 * Learned TDD/BDD best practices, pair programming and other Agile techniques

 ### Skills
+* Agile values, principles and practice
+* Basic design in Photoshop and InDesign
+* CSS3 and Sass
+* Deploying to Heroku
+* Documenting in Markdown
-* Ruby 2.1
+* FactoryGirl
+* Feature tests in Cucumber
 * HTML5, ERB, Haml, EJS and Jade
-* CSS3 and Sass
+* Integration of APIs including Twilio, Stripe, Paperclip, and Mailgun
+* Integration tests in Capybara with Phantom.js
+* Integration tests in Mocha using the Chai assertion library
 * JavaScript and CoffeeScript
 * jQuery with Ajax techniques
+* MongoDB with Mongoose
+* Node.js with Express
+* Object-oriented programming principles, including SOLID
+* Pair programming
+* PostgreSQL with ActiveRecord and DataMapper
-* Websockets
+* Ruby 2.1
 * Ruby on Rails
 * Sinatra
-* Node.js with Express
+* Software design patterns
 * Test & Behaviour Driven Development
+* Twitter Bootstrap
 * Unit testing with RSpec and Jasmine
-* Integration tests in Capybara with Phantom.js
-* Integration tests in Mocha using the Chai assertion library
-* Feature tests in Cucumber
-* FactoryGirl
-* PostgreSQL with ActiveRecord and DataMapper
+* User authentication and authorisation with bcrypt and Devise
-* MongoDB with Mongoose
 * Version control with git and Github
-* Twitter Bootstrap
-* User authentication and authorisation with bcrypt and Devise
-* Integration of APIs including Twilio, Stripe, Paperclip, and Mailgun
-* Writing with Vim
+* Vim
-* Documenting in Markdown
-* Deploying to Heroku
-* Agile values, principles and practice
-* Object-oriented programming principles, including SOLID
-* Basic software design patterns
-* Pair programming
+* Websockets
-* Basic design in Photoshop and InDesign

 Employment
 ----------